aaronbloomfield/ccc/hws/arbitrage/index.md

 #### When to make an trade

 Your program will need to compute it's *holdings*, which is the dollar amount of all the ETH and TC that it has.
-You can assume some fixed price for ETH (say, $100) and for TC (say, $10) for initial testing -- but that means that your DEXes should have about 10 times as much TC as ETH.
+You will use some fixed price for ETH (say, $100) and for TC (say, $10) for initial testing -- this value is provided in the `arbitrage_config.py` file, which is described below.

 You will first need to obtain the various information (prices, $x$/$y$/$k$ values at each DEX, etc.).
 Then you will need to make a *profitable trade*.
 A profitable trade is defined here as a trade where the overall value of *holdings*, in USD, increases.
 You must account for gas fees when determining this!
 The formula to determine if you will make a profit is whether:

 > $ethAmountAfter \ast ethPrice + tcAmountAfter \ast tcPrice - gasFees > ethAmountBefore \ast ethPrice + tcAmountBefore \ast tcPrice$

+The *gasFees* is just the amount Ethereum charges for a transaction; DEX fees are not part of that value (the DEX pays out less, to the two amount-after variables will be less as a result, and thus will take DEX fees into account).

 Note: there are other reasonable ways to determine "profit".
 In particular, if one believes that the price of the currency will grow, then the total amount of that currency (not the total USD value) would be another metric.
 For our purposes, we will just use the USD value of the holdings.

 This formula also accounts for the DEX fees (the amount after is lower as a result of those).

-Although the price of our (fake) ether will vary, you don't know if it will go up or down -- thus, the value for *ethPrice* should be the same on each side of the equation above.
+Although the price of our (fake) ether will vary, you don't know if it will go up or down -- thus, the value for *ethPrice* should be the current price, and thus will be the same on each side of the equation above.

 We are going to call this a *single trade*.
 This is when you make one transaction at a single DEX to increase your holdings.